-How was information obtained about the presence of populations covered by EO 12898? (check all that apply)
+How was information obtained about the presence of population tions covered by EO 12898? (check all that apply)

 Windshield Survey Official Plan

 □ US Census Data Survey Questionnaire

 Real Estate Company ☐ WisDOT Real Estate

 □ Public Information Meeting

 ☐ Human Resources Agency

 Identify agency:

 Identify plan, approval authority and date of approval:

 Other - Identify:

 a. sent in project area. nt in project area.
 Factor Sheet B-4 must be completed.

-itle VI of the 1964 Civil Rights Act, the Americans with Disabilities Act or the Age Discrimination Act Indicate whether or not individuals covered by Title VI have been identified.
-Title VI prohibits discrimination on the basis of race, color, or country of origin. a.
-No - Individuals covered by the above laws were not identified. b.
-Yes - Individuals covered by the above laws were identified.
-Civil Rights issues were not identified.
-Civil Rights issues were identified.
-Explain:
+Title VI of the 1964 Civil Rights Act, the Americans with I Indicate whether or not individuals covered by Title VI have on the basis of race, color, or country of origin. a. ☑ No - Individuals covered by the above laws were noted. ☐ Civil Rights issues were not identified. ☐ Civil Rights issues were identified.
+Explain: been identified.
+Title VI prohibits discrimination of identified.